Johnson County encourages individual homeowners and businesses to make improvements to their properties to aid in stormwater quality.

 Place your garden where downspouts will drain into it, directing water with a shallow swale if necessary.

-- Place your rain garden at least 10 feet from a home or building to keep water from seeping into and damaging the foundation.
+- Place your rain garden at least 10 feet and downhill from a home or building to keep water from seeping into and damaging the foundation.

 2. Build the rain garden.
 It’s simple!
 Just follow three easy steps:

 - Start by digging a 4-8” depression with gradually sloping sides as large in circumference as you like.
 (A good rule of thumb is to size your garden at 30 percent of the area of the roof from which it will be collecting water.)
 A 4-8” depth will allow water to be captured, but will dry between rain events.
 If you prefer to hold water in your garden in drier times, dig a portion a little deeper, say 18” in depth.
 Test your soil’s ability to hold water by filling the hole with water.
 If it drains out, you may want to install a plastic liner and place the plants around the liner.

 - Plant perennial natives and pollinators recommended for our area.